-When searching for wanted individuals, policing and other law enforcement agencies from these international entities can record and share information on criminals and criminal activities through Interpol’s advanced and secure global police communications system.
+When searching for wanted individuals, policing and other law enforcement agencies from these international entities can record and share information on Red Notice criminals and criminal activities through Interpol’s advanced and secure global police communications system.
 Usually, the member country seeking an individual’s extradition issues a request to Interpol’s General Secretariat to notify other members about a specific fugitive.
 The General Secretariat then publishes the information in the Interpol Information System and issues a Red Notice.

-Interpol shares alerts and information globally using nine types of notices.
+Interpol shares Interpol’s red alerts and information globally using nine types of notices.
 Seven of these notices are color-coded, and each color has specific conditions.
 Here here are the nine types of notices used by Interpol today:

 Once published, all 195 Interpol member states can view these notices.
 Besides member countries, bodies like the United Nations, International Criminal Court, and International Criminal Tribunals can use these notices to seek arrests of fugitives wanted for committing crimes within their jurisdictions.
 Such crimes could be war crimes, genocide, and crimes against humanity.

-An Interpol Red Notice refers to the alert issued by Interpol’s General Secretariat following a request from a member country.
+An Interpol Red Notice refers to the red alert Interpol issued by Interpol’s General Secretariat following a request from a member country.
 The requesting country could be seeking assistance to locate, arrest or extradite an individual scheduled to face a criminal investigation or charges.
 It contains the following information:

 The legitimacy of Red Notices depends on whether they have complied with Interpol’s set rules and regulations.
 Once the Interpol Red Notice has met the set requirements, the fugitive can be arrested at any time and in any member state.
 This can happen when crossing the border, traveling, or in their home.